Gen Kitchen: Parliamentary career

 In the 2019 general election, Kitchen stood for Labour in South Northamptonshire, finishing in second place with 20.9 per cent of the vote behind Andrea Leadsom, the incumbent Conservative MP and business secretary.

 In November 2023, she was selected as the prospective parliamentary candidate for Wellingborough.
 When the recall petition to remove Peter Bone was successful, she launched her campaign in the 2024 Wellingborough by-election.
 She was endorsed by the former Conservative leader of the local council.
 Kitchen was elected as MP for Wellingborough, winning with 45.9 per cent of the vote and a majority of 6,436.

 She was re-elected in the renamed constituency of Wellingborough and Rushden in the 2024 general election.
+On 12 May 2026, she was appointed Comptroller of HM Household (Government Whip).
+In July 2026, she was reappointed to the new government by Andy Burnham.

 She is a member of the Fabian Society.

 Personal life

 Kitchen married her husband Joe in October 2023.
 She cut short her honeymoon in Suffolk to campaign in the 2024 Wellingborough by-election.